St Mark's Church, Huddersfield: Reverend John Dunbar 1887–1888

 Dunbar was vicar of St Mark, Leeds Road from Wednesday 21 December 1887 to November 1888, being licensed to the post by the Bishop of Ripon.
 From Wednesday 7 November to Saturday 10 November 1888, a bazaar was held in the Town Hall.
 It raised gross receipts of £1,400 towards the endowment of the church.
 It was well-attended, with a final auction of remaining goods on the last day.
 The bazaar was one of the last contributions of John Dunbar while vicar of St Mark's.

 He transferred to St Stephen, Rashcliffe, and served there from November 1888 until at least 1911.
-Annie died, possibly in childbirth, around February 1891, so the 5–6 April 1891 Census finds John as a widower and vicar of Rashcliffe, with three children: Dean (b.1885), Leslie (b.1888), and Ursula (b.1891) aged 2 months.
-In 1901 he was 44, still living at St Stephen's vicarage in Victoria Road, Rashcliffe, Huddersfield, with the children now aged ten to sixteen, and two sisters-in-law with surname Dean.
-In 1911 at age 53 he was still vicar of Rashcliffe and still at the twelve-room vicarage.
+Annie died, possibly in childbirth, around February 1891, so the 5–6 April 1891 Census finds John as a widower and vicar of Rashcliffe, with three children: Dean (b.1885), Leslie (b.1888), and Ursula (b.1891) aged two months.
+In 1901 he was 44, still living at St Stephen's vicarage in Victoria Road, Rashcliffe, Huddersfield, with the children now aged ten to 16, and two sisters-in-law with surname Dean.
+In 1911 at age 53 he was still vicar of Rashcliffe and still at the 12-room vicarage.
 He was living with his medical student son Leslie aged 23, his two sisters-in-law, a niece and two servants.
 His daughter Ursula had died in 1908, aged 17.

 He later became vicar of Helme, Meltham.
 He died at Helme vicarage on 30 January 1925 at Huddersfield, aged 68 years.
-There was a memorial service at Helme Church at 2pm on 2 February 1925, then his funeral took place at Huddersfield Cemetery at 3.15pm.
+There was a memorial service at Helme Church on 2 February 1925 followed by his funeral at Huddersfield Cemetery.